 3. No Stabilization – Which Is Fine

-I look at 60MP as being for tripod use and all the other formats are what you would use handheld, and for me, this is totally fine.
-You’ll still see some very subtle shake at 36MP when handheld at high shutters but it’s totally acceptable, this is part of the look of these cameras.
+I look at 60MP as being for tripod use and all the other formats are what you would use handheld, and for me, this is fine.
+You’ll still see some very subtle shake at 36MP when handheld at high shutters but it’s acceptable, this is part of the look of these cameras.
 But, we’re forgetting that at 60MP the grain is very fine and small, more on this later.

 4. Electronic Rolling Shutter But No Sound